-Corrydon July 28 1950 Dear Nummy and Daddy wound Ann, We got the lovely Letter.
-We had a nice Journey up from England. have cost a little trout and the big ones.
-I am looking forward to when all of you come back. what fun we will have!
-I hope we will go to Lock Morar fishing We are writing because it is wet and we can not go out to play. were going for a picnic but it We had a picnus in the coach rained.
+Corrydon July 28 1950

+Dear Nummy and Daddy and Ann,

+we got the lovely sector we had

+mainia Journey up from England.

+I have cost a little trout and the

+big ones.
+I am looking forward

+to when all of you come back.

+What fun we will have!
+I hope

+we will go to Lock Morar fishing

+we are writing because it is wet

+and we can not go out to play.

+We were going for a picnic but it

+round.
+We had a picnix in the coald